Bishops plan for different kind of gathering

 Keep me informed!

-The previous time General Conference met, for the special session in 2019, left the denomination with deeper division over LGBTQ inclusion and opened the door for U.S. churches to leave with property.
+The special session in 2019, the last time General Conference met, had left the denomination with deeper division over LGBTQ inclusion and opened the door for U.S. churches to leave with property.

 Most of the congregations that subsequently left — about a quarter of U.S. churches — supported the denomination’s longtime bans on “self-avowed practicing” gay clergy and same-sex marriage.
 But if the coming General Conference made no change, many bishops worried far more U.S. churches would leave.